 What you can do to fix this is to move your plants to a shadier area.
 Or, you can keep them where they are and provide shade instead.
 There are many alternatives you can do.
 As long as you keep your panda plant safe from extreme heat, it will be fine.

 Another possible issue you might see in your panda plan is etiolation.
 This is the term for growing long stems.
 It happens when the plant struggles to find sunlight.
 If you are growing succulents indoors, you might have observed this issue already.
 Notice that the plant is stretching toward the direction where sunlight is available.

 The undesirable fact about this is that the plant has a weak system.
 The good news is that you can easily fix it.
 What you need to do is to move the plant to a sunnier area.
 If it is indoor, you can move the plant near the window where sunlight is accessible for a couple of hours a day, or even carry it to a balcony for a few hours each morning, so it can “sunbathe”.

 We should always remember that succulent plants are unique and require special care although they are naturally resilient to environmental changes.
-If you want to learn more about growing succulents successfully, feel free to visit my complete guide here.
+If you want to learn more about growing succulents successfully, I invite you to read my complete guide here.
+Happy growing!